mShubham18/PurifAI/processed_files/report.md

 # Executive Summary

-This dataset comprises 12,564 player records with 52 features, including numeric attributes like player skills, physical attributes, and age, alongside categorical features such as nationality, name, and preferred foot.
-The data provides a comprehensive overview of player characteristics, suitable for analysis related to player performance, market value, and potential recruitment strategies.
+This dataset contains information on 12,564 individuals described by 52 features, encompassing both numerical player attributes and categorical characteristics like nationality, name, and preferred foot.
+The data allows for analysis of player skills, physical attributes, and playing styles, potentially enabling insights into player performance and market value.